-SRVR Index's mission critical infrastructure assets have shown relatively low sensitivity to macro factors, such as economic cycles and interest rates, while concurrently offering relatively attractive cash flow growth profiles, making them a particularly appealing and critical element of a diversified portfolio.
+SRVR Index's mission critical infrastructure assets have been known to show relatively low sensitivity to macro factors, such as economic cycles and interest rates, while concurrently offering relatively attractive cash flow growth profiles, making them an appealing and critical element of a diversified portfolio.
 SRVR Index members provide diversification to portfolios because their price movements, during most periods, are not correlated with the rest of the market.